netspective/physia-2001/README.md

 On X-server host the installer interface will start.
 Follow the standard screen instructions.

 - Save the response file for future reference or installation.
 - During "Perform Prerequisite checks", go through the package requirement list and make sure all the packages are installed.
-These warning can be ignored as this is not officially supported OS and the package version might be slightly different.
+Most of the warnings can be ignored as this is not officially supported OS and the package version might be slightly different than what was specified.
 - During installation, oracle tries to build certain packages and some compile/Linker error might occur in the makefiles `ins_emagent.mk` and `inst_srvm.mk`.
 In that case, just execute these commands to rectify it.

 The commands are